shaloo/docs.arcana/docs/solvers/solver-dashboard.md

 2. Register the EOA with the {{config.extra.arcana.company_name}} protocol
 3. Make sure the solver is accessible at a URL such as `ws://ip:port/api/v1/admin-api`

-!!! an-caution "Running a Solver"
+??? an-warning "Running a Solver"

     To run a solver: